GummySearch Alternatives in 2026: What to Use Instead

 TL;DR: GummySearch shut down in late 2025 after Reddit's commercial API terms made its model unworkable.
 The replacements split into two camps: monitoring-only tools that send alerts, and lead generation tools that qualify posts for you.
 Pick based on whether you want notifications or pipeline.

 In late 2025 the team announced the product was winding down, and by November the app stopped working for most users.
 The shutdown was not about demand.
-Reddit began charging for commercial API access, licensing terms tightened, and a product built on broad Reddit data access could not carry those costs at indie-tool prices.
+Reddit's commercial data terms and licensing requirements changed the economics of a product built on broad Reddit access.
+Our Reddit API pricing guide explains the current separate-agreement model and why the familiar 2023 per-call figure should not be treated as a current quote.

 That left a lot of founders, marketers, and agencies with a hole in their workflow.
 If you searched for a replacement recently, you probably noticed that half the "alternatives" articles are written by the alternatives themselves.
 This one is too, in the sense that we build Grabbit, a Reddit lead generation tool.
 The difference is that we will tell you when a competitor is the better fit, because the tools in this space genuinely solve different problems.